Conjugate gradient methods without line search for multiobjective optimization: New stepsize and its properties

-In this section, we analyze the convergence properties of the CG methods without the line search, related to the vector extensions of FR, CD, DY, PRP, and HS choices for the parameter $\beta_{k}$.

-Under assumptions (A1) and (A2), we establish that the iterative form satisfies a condition of Zoutendijk's type, which is used to prove the global convergence of the CGs method with our stepsize rule.
+Next, we establish that the iterative form satisfies a condition of Zoutendijk's type, which is subsequently used to prove the global convergence of the CG methods with our stepsize strategy.